SaiSindhuja197/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 1: Create a lakehouse and upload files

-Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse for the data files you're going to analyze.
+Now that you have a workspace, it's time to create a data lakehouse for the data files you're going to analyze.

-1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.
+1. Navigate back to your workspace, select **+ New item** icon.

-2. In the **Synapse Data Engineering** home page, create a new **Lakehouse**.
+2. On the All items page, scroll down and select **Lakehouse** from Store data.

    - **Name:** Enter **fabric_lakehouse_<inject key="DeploymentID" enableCopy="false"/>**.

     After a minute or so, a new empty lakehouse will be created.
 You need to ingest some data into the data lakehouse for analysis.
 There are multiple ways to do this, but in this exercise you'll simply upload them to your lakehouse from the **LabVM**.